Two shot on New Year’s Eve in north Wichita - NewsBreak

 Two shot on New Year’s Eve in north Wichita

-The shooting happened around 11 p.m. near the intersection of KeyWest St. and Meridian.
+The shooting happened around 11 p.m. near the intersection of KeyWest Street and Meridian.

 KSN News will provide updates as more information becomes available.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.